 1. Old San Juan

-Visiting Old San Juan during your visit to Puerto Rico is a must, and because of its vast size and the fact it’s the tourist center of the city, it’s pretty unavoidable even if you don’t intentionally plan to go there.
-This historic district is located in the northwestern part of the city, and it is where all of the island’s oldest buildings can be found.
+Visiting Old San Juan during your visit to Puerto Rico is a must.
+Because of its vast size and the fact it’s the tourist center of the city, it’s pretty unavoidable even if you don’t intentionally plan to go there.
+This historic district is located in the northwestern part of the city, where all of the island’s oldest buildings can be found.

 It’s designated as a UNESCO World Heritage Site, it’s on the United States National Register of Historic Places, and it’s a United States National Historic Landmark, as well.
-In this area, you’ll find a mix of commercial and residential buildings, and although everything has been modernized inside over the years, a walk around Old San Juan is truly a walk through history, and it gives visitors the opportunity to truly step back in time.
+In this area, you’ll find a mix of commercial and residential buildings.
+Although everything has been modernized inside over the years, a walk around Old San Juan is truly a walk through history, allowing visitors to truly step back in time.

-Alternatively, you can find a table to relax in one of Old San Juan’s many open-air plazas to eat a meal or sip a cocktail and watch the world go by.
-Relaxing in Old San Juan is a great way to spend a morning, an afternoon, an evening, or really, your whole time in town.
+Alternatively, you can find a table to relax in one of Old San Juan’s many open-air plazas to eat a meal, sip a cocktail, and watch the world go by.
+Relaxing in Old San Juan is a great way to spend a morning, an afternoon, an evening, or your whole time in town.

-If you’re not so keen on the eating and drinking part of that tour, maybe you’ll prefer this Old San Juan Walking Tour from Viator instead, which just includes the sights and information without the cuisine aspect.
+If you’re not so keen on the eating and drinking part of that tour, maybe you’ll prefer this Old San Juan Walking Tour from Viator, which includes the sights and information without the cuisine aspect.
 Either way, you’re sure to learn a lot.

 Since most of the attractions and landmarks you’ll want to visit are in Old San Juan, you’ll probably want to stay in that area.
 After all, it’s the most charming part of San Juan, too.
-Although some people choose to stay near Condado Beach (see our suggestions in that listing below), the majority of visitors to San Juan prefer to stay in this historic neighborhood instead.
+Although some people choose to stay near Condado Beach (see our suggestions in that listing below), most visitors to San Juan prefer to stay in this historic neighborhood instead.

-There are numerous excellent hotels to consider in this area, including the boutique CasaBlanca Hotel, the classy, adults-only El Colonial, and the Casa Sol Bed & Breakfast to name a few.
+There are numerous excellent hotels to consider in this area, including the boutique CasaBlanca Hotel, the classy, adults-only El Colonial, and the Casa Sol Bed & Breakfast.
 There are countless great options in this area, and you’ll truly be in the heart of it all.

 If you’re the type of traveler who prefers private vacation rental accommodations, then there are plenty of great properties to rent in this realm as well in Old San Juan.
 If it’s just you and a few companions, then you might like this One Bedroom Spacious Apartment that sleeps four.

-If you have a larger group, then maybe you’ll like this Charming Historic Spanish Colonial Home On Exclusive Street that sleeps eight in four bedrooms instead.
-No matter what you choose, there’s nothing quite like stepping out into a historic neighborhood with your morning coffee while watching the city wake up around you.
+If you have a larger group, you may like this Charming Historic Spanish Colonial Home On Exclusive Street that sleeps eight in four bedrooms instead.
+No matter what you choose, there’s nothing like stepping out into a historic neighborhood with your morning coffee while watching the city wake up.
 Old San Juan is a treat!